AndyJWil/bayescii/README.md

     - Isochrones (link above to download and save in dedicated folder)

-2. Update the parameters file with the run version and filepaths. run_parameters.py
+2. Update the parameters file with the run version and filepaths.
+  - run_parameters.py

-		You will need to create folder(s) for the run results.
-These start with the run_filepath variable followed by subfolders that match the region_list Python list.
+You will need to create a folder for the run results.
+This starts with the run_filepath variable followed by a subfolder name that matches the region_list Python list.

-3 - Run the reddening.
+3. Run the reddening.
-		stilism_red.py
+  - stilism_red.py

-4 - Run the feature scripts.
+4. Run the feature scripts.
-		gaia_g_var.py
+  - gaia_g_var.py
-		ha_excess.py
+  - ha_excess.py
-		hk_excess.py
+  - hk_excess.py
-		isoage.py
+  - isoage.py
-		wise_w1w2.py
+  - wise_w1w2.py

-5 - Run the likelihood script once for each feature/likelihood change.
+5. Run the likelihood script once for each feature/likelihood change.

 It is advisable to only have the current likelihood files in the run folder to avoid any risk of accidentally generating results using old likelihoods.

-	Note this script does not generate the Gaia G-band variability likelihoods as they are incorporated in the gaia_g_var script run in the previous step. lhoods.py
+Note this script does not generate the Gaia G-band variability likelihoods as they are incorporated in the gaia_g_var script run in the previous step.
+  - lhoods.py

-6 - Run the Bayes script.
+6. Run the Bayes script.
-		bayes.py
+  - bayes.py

-7 - Optional step that updates the file layout to match that published in MNRAS, CDS and other locations.
+7. Optional step that updates the file layout to match that published in MNRAS, CDS and other locations.

 First run option U to create the published fits file.

-	Second run option V to create the VizieR format text file. bayes_pub.py - Converts the columns to those in the published catalogue.
+Second run option V to create the VizieR format text file.

+bayes_pub.py - Converts the columns to those in the published catalogue.

 Other Python Scripts